 Results will be visually shown within 30 minutes without utilizing additional equipment.
 A mobile App is available to display the result.

-The test is manufactured by Megna Health and has been CE Certified for European market.
+The test kit is manufactured in Pennsylvania and has been CE Certified for European market.

 Not available for US market at this time

 Description of types of serology assays

 Rapid diagnostic test (RDT): This is typically a qualitative (positive or negative) lateral flow assay that is small, portable, and can be used at point of care (POC).
 These tests may use blood samples from a finger prick, saliva samples, or nasal swab fluids.
 RDTs are often similar to pregnancy tests, in that the test shows the user colored lines to indicate positive or negative results.
 In the context of COVID-19, these tests most frequently test for patient antibodies (IgG and IgM), or viral antigen.
 In some cases, it can be beneficial to measure baseline (before infection) of IgG and IgM titers.